 - Click on the 'Add Child' button located on the toolbar.

-- Type in "The driver assistance system shall determine when to change lanes." as the description.
+- Name the child requirement "Change Lanes" and type in "The driver assistance system shall determine when to change lanes." as the description.

 - Since "3.
-Fallback Performance..." is no longer a requirement, transform the Requirement to a Statement.
+Fallback Performance of Dynamic Driving Task" is no longer a requirement, transform the Requirement to a Statement.

 - Click on the 'More' drop-down on the toolbar.

-Tip: If you do not agree with issues the "Quality Check" identified or it's suggestions for improvement, you can always manually change any of the quality indicator attributes to "Yes".
+Tip: If you do not agree with the issues the "Quality Check" identified or its suggestions for improvement, you can always manually change any of the quality indicator attributes to "Yes."

 Now that you have a well written requirements document, let's continue to the next section.

-The "SAE Level 5 Sample Document" currently contains only ten requirements; however, over time, this project may contain hundreds or thousands of requirements.
+The "SAE Level 5 Automation Requirements" sample document currently contains only ten requirements; however, over time, this project may contain hundreds or thousands of requirements.
 Organizing your requirements is essential to developing models at scale.

 - Click on the 'Database' button on the top navigation bar.

-- To filter the view to only display Requirement entities, click 'Requirement' in the "Classes" section of the left sidebar.
+- In 'Database View,' filter the view to only display Requirement entities by clicking 'Requirement' in the "Classes" section of the left sidebar.

-Click the 'Requirements' button on the top navigation bar to return to 'Requirements View'.
-Here we can also add labels directly within 'Requirements View'.
-To see this in action:
+- Click the 'Documents' button on the top navigation bar to return to 'Documents View.'

 - Click the green check-mark button to save the requirement.

-Innoslate allows you to customize the attributes that you want to see in the columns in 'Requirements View'.
-By default, the following three columns will be shown: "Rationale", "Quality Score", and "Labels".
-Click to open the 'Wrench' drop-down located on the toolbar icon and select the 'Settings' menu item to change which columns are displayed.
-Let's continue to the next section to learn about our requirement formatting options.
+Innoslate allows you to customize the attributes that you want to see in the columns in 'Documents View.'
+By default, the following three columns will be shown: "Rationale," "Quality Score," and "Labels."
+Click to open the 'Wrench' drop-down located on the toolbar icon and select the 'Settings' menu item.

-Additional formatting options include: bold, underline, strike-through, superscript, subscript, yellow highlight, red strike-through, alignment, bulleted list, and numbered list.
+Additional formatting options include: undo, redo, bold, italic, underline, strikethrough, superscript, subscript, align, bulleted list, numbered list, list indentions, text color, and highlight color.

-Click on the green check mark when you are finished.
+Click on the green check mark when you are finished formatting.

 Tip: Want to change the prefix or fix document numbers?
 For detailed instructions, see our Automatically Re-Numbering All Document Entities documentation.

-- Within 'Requirements View', click on the 'Open' drop-down located on the toolbar.
+- Within 'Documents View,' click on the 'Open' drop-down located on the toolbar.